-‘Double Shot At Love’ Star Derynn Paige Flashes Ample Underboob In Revealing Pink Bikini
+'Double Shot At Love' Star Derynn Paige Flashes Ample Underboob In Revealing Pink Bikini

 Brunette bombshell Derynn Paige is showing off her insane figure in a sexy new Instagram snap.
 The two-time Double Shot at Love contestant wowed her thousands of followers in the new post that flashed an ample amount of cleavage and a whole lot of skin.

-Derynn tagged herself in Fort Lauderdale, Florida as she sat on a chaise lounge by a small pool.
-The reality star sat on top of a pink floral print beach towel, which complimented the jaw-dropping bikini she was rocking.
-The suit’s top had a large cutout just under her bust which revealed a hefty amount of underboob.
-Her cleavage also showed just at the neckline of the top which had thick bands that ran up her shoulders.
-The bottoms thick straps on her side that rose high on her hips.
+Derynn tagged herself in Fort Lauderdale, Florida, as she sat on a chaise lounge by a small pool.
+The reality star sat on top of a pink floral-print beach towel, which complemented the jaw-dropping bikini she was rocking.
+The suit's top had a large cutout just under her bust that revealed a hefty amount of underboob.
+Her cleavage also showed just at the neckline of the top, which had thick bands that ran up her shoulders.
+The bottoms, meanwhile, had thick straps on her side that rose high on her hips.

 In under an hour, the hot post brought in thousands of likes and dozens of comments.
 Fans of the reality contestant complimented her incredible physique and hot bikini.